 Mr. Herman Yu became our director in October 2016.
-Mr. Yu has been the chief financial officer of Weibo Corporation (Weibo), a NASDAQ-listed company, since March 2015.
+Mr. Yu has served as chief financial officer of Baidu, a NASDAQ-listed company since September 2017.
+Prior to that, Mr. Yu has been the chief financial officer of Weibo Corporation (Weibo), a NASDAQ-listed company, since March 2015.
 Prior to that, Mr. Yu worked at SINA Corporation (SINA), which is listed on NASDAQ, as chief financial officer from August 2007 to March 2015, as acting chief financial officer from May 2006 to August 2007 and as vice president and corporate controller from September 2004 to May 2006.
 Prior to joining SINA, Mr. Yu worked at Adobe Systems from January 1999 to September 2004, in the positions of chief auditor and corporate marketing controller.
 Mr. Yu also held various finance and accounting management positions at Cadence Design Systems, Inc. and VeriFone, Inc. Mr. Yu began his career with Arthur Andersen and is a California Certified Public Accountant.
 Mr. Yu is currently a director and chair of the audit committee of the board of directors of 58.com Inc., a NYSE-listed company, and a director of Tiange, a live, social video platform company listed on the Hong Kong Stock Exchange.
 Mr. Yu holds a master's degree in Accountancy from the University of Southern California and a bachelor's degree in economics from the University of California, Santa Cruz.